 - Boiled egg – Egg and potatoes are extremely complementary.
 Plus, the added protein makes it a substantial dish.

-- Seasonings – Japanese mayo, rice vinegar (gives the salad a slight zing), salt, and pepper.
+- Seasonings – Kewpie Japanese mayo, rice vinegar, salt, and freshly ground black pepper.

 - Peel, cut, and boil the potatoes until a skewer pierces a potato smoothly, about 15 minutes.

-- While cooking the potatoes, cut all the rest of the ingredients and prep them.
+- While cooking the potatoes, prepare the rest of the ingredients.

-- Mash the cooked potatoes and mix them with other ingredients.
+- When the potatoes are cool, combine them with the other ingredients.

-- Season the potato mixture with Japanese kewpie mayo.
+- Season the potato salad with Japanese kewpie mayo.
+Chill and serve!

-- Cut ingredients into a bite-sized, uniform shape – Because of the smooth texture of the smashed potatoes, you‘ll want to cut the other ingredients in small pieces so they incorporate well.
+- Cut ingredients into a bite-sized, uniform shape – Because of the smooth texture of the smashed potatoes, you‘ll want to cut the other ingredients into small pieces so they incorporate well.

 - Remove excess moisture from all ingredients – Excess moisture will ruin the texture and flavors of potato salad.
-So it‘s key to withdraw the moisture from cucumbers, carrots, and potatoes before mixing them all together.
+So it‘s key to withdraw the moisture from cucumbers and potatoes before mixing them all.

 - Add seasonings to hot potatoes – The potatoes will absorb flavors well when they are still warm.
-So add rice vinegar, salt, and pepper, except for the mayonnaise!
+So add rice vinegar and pepper, except for the mayonnaise!
 Read next.

 - Let the potatoes cool – Hold on to the mayo.
 If you mix mayonnaise while the potatoes are hot, the mayonnaise will separate.
 Therefore, work on the other ingredients while the potatoes cool down.
 It‘s a good idea to start cooking the potatoes first to give them plenty of cooling time.